Creek Fire: September 4–5

 According to the U.S. Forest Service, the Creek Fire began at approximately 6:45 p.m.
 PDT on Friday, September 4, 2020, in the Big Creek drainage area between Shaver Lake, Big Creek, and Huntington Lake, California.
 The fire had burned 2000 acres by the following morning and 5000 acres by that afternoon.

 Driven by powerful diurnal up-canyon winds within the San Joaquin River drainage, the Creek Fire quickly became a firestorm.
 Roughly eighteen hours after the fire had begun, the Creek Fire began producing a pyrocumulonimbus cloud, which, observed by radar and satellite, became one of the largest such events on record in the United States, or even North America.
 (Note: From the Lee, Mirocha, Laureau, et al. source: "...superlative pyroCb depth (the deepest on record for North America in a decades-long community archive of pyroCbs...)

 From the NASA source: “The pyrocumulonimbus cloud created aerosol index values indicate that this is one of the largest (if not the largest) pyroCb events seen in the United States...")
 The fire was fed in part by these cloud formations, which generated downdrafts that supplied the fire with additional oxygen and pushed it across fire lines.
 The fire has been characterized as a plume-dominated blaze, where the environment allows for the continued upward blowing of smoke and the vertical transfer of heat, causing extreme fire behavior, such as multiple fire tornadoes observed using Doppler weather radar data.

 The Creek Fire also spawned two fire tornadoes on September 5; the first was rated EF2 near Huntington Lake with approximately 125 mph winds, and the second was rated EF1 near Mammoth Pool with approximately 100 mph winds.
 Damage included uprooted pine trees as well as stripped bark.
 These "firenadoes" formed due to the intense heat the fire had generated, which pulled in air, creating rotational vortices.
 The Mammoth Pool firenado trapped hundreds of campers in the area, while the Huntington Lake one caused severe damage to trees in the Camp Silver Fir, B.S.A. & Kennolyn Camps area, and continued to attack their root systems a week later, burning underground at over 1,500 F.

 The fire had initially trapped about 1,000 people near Mammoth Pool Reservoir after it jumped the San Joaquin River, with at least 200 individuals trapped at a boat launch.
 The California National Guard, using CH-47 Chinook and UH-60 Black Hawk helicopters and night goggles, flew multiple sorties to evacuate people from near Mammoth Pool Reservoir.
 The Chinook flew three flights, carrying 67, 102, and 37 people each time (not including crew).
 The Black Hawk flew another three times, carrying 15, 22, and 21 people each time.
-Evacuees were taken to an airfield in Fresno.
+Evacuees were taken to the California Army National Guard base at the Fresno Yosemite International Airport and were triaged on the tarmac before being transported to local hospitals or temporary shelters.